armory/docs/content/en/docs/armory-agent/install/agent-install-quick.md

 This guide covers how to quickly install the Armory Agent for Kubernetes and connect to an Armory platform.
 You can have hundreds or thousands of Kubernetes agents connected to a single Armory platform, whether self-hosted or SaaS.
 This deployment is Kubernetes native via YAML files and can be automated for onboarding of new or existing Kubernetes clusters.

+>The Armory Agent only works with a Clouddriver service that uses MySQL

 ## Terms

 - `kubesvc`: Armory Agent service source code is called `kubesvc` in the repository.
 The name of the running agent in Kubernetes is `kubesvc`.